Zottelchen/docker-container/calckey/README.md

 # Calckey

-_This fork exists to provide an ARM64 image until https://codeberg.org/calckey/calckey/issues/8555 is implemented.
+_‼This fork exists to provide an ARM64 image until https://codeberg.org/calckey/calckey/issues/10017 is implemented.
 This image will then cease to exist._

-_Additionally, this image runs the latest code.
+_‼Additionally, this image runs the latest code.
 It is basically a nightly version and may contain bugs.
 It is not recommended to use this image in production._

 A [Calckey](https://codeberg.org/calckey/calckey) image.
 See [their GitHub repo](https://codeberg.org/calckey/calckey) for more information.

 For more information about the image, see the [GitHub page](https://github.com/Zottelchen/docker-container/calckey).

-GitHub Container Registry: not available| [Docker Hub](https://hub.docker.com/r/zottelchen/calckey)
+_GitHub Container Registry not available_ | [Docker Hub](https://hub.docker.com/r/zottelchen/calckey)

 ## Usage: